 The Walker County Housing Authority is a Section 8 Public Housing Agency in Huntsville, Texas.

-As of March 31st, 2016 the Walker County Housing Authority manages 248 active Housing Choice Vouchers.
+As of the most recent VMS report, Walker County Housing Authority manages 250 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: